A Context-Contrastive Inference Approach To Partial Diacritization: Behavioral Experiment on Partial Diacritization

 \section{Behavioral Experiment on Partial Diacritization}

 We start with the hypothesis that reading partially diacritized text may be easier than reading fully diacritized text, while providing some benefit in disambiguation or ease-of-reading.

 To test this hypothesis, we conduct a behavioral experiment using machine-predicted partial diacritization \emph{masks}.
 The diacritical marks themselves are the true labels.
-This is to ensure that the presented text is accurate, even if the model output is inaccurate.
-The question is then: \emph{Does CCPD between $\fSent$ and $\fWord$ work well for choosing the letters to be diacritized?} See the results in \BFigref{fig:human-eval}.
+This is to ensure that the presented text is accurate, even if the model output is sub-optimal.
+The question is then: \emph{Does $\fDiacPartial$ using $\fSent$ and $\fWord$ select useful letters to be diacritized?} See the results in \BFigref{fig:human-eval}.